Reheating Guidelines - Some Notes

 Coated or breaded items have a much better texture when heated in the oven.

-Remove the lid from the container and only put the black tray in the microwave or transfer your meal to a microwave safe dish.
+For containers with film cut a small slit to let the steam out while heating, remove the film before serving.
+For containers with lids, remove the lid from the container and only put the black tray in the microwave or transfer your meal to a microwave safe dish.

 Avoid re-heating on high, this causes undesirable changes in texture and moisture.